Organise Documents in Your Project

 Use the search and filter options: search by document name or content, filter by folder, filter by document type, filter by tags, filter by status (Active/Superseded/ Archived), or filter by upload date.
 Combine filters to find exactly what you need.

-Good organization + tags = easy searching for your team.
+Good organisation + tags = easy searching for your team.

 This maintains an audit trail of document changes throughout the project.